What is the Minnesota Health Plan?

 Under the MHP, waiting lines would be shorter than they are under our current dysfunctional health care system, because the plan is required to ensure that there are an adequate number of health professionals to guarantee timely access to care.
 And, we will no longer have the problem where one in ten Minnesotans can't even get into a waiting line because they have no coverage.

 Waiting lines are an indication of inadequate capacity in the health care system.
-The MN Health Plan would increase the capacity of Minnesota’s health care system, while still lowering costs through administrative savings.
-In fact, one of the founding principles of the MHP is a requirement that the plan ensure that there are an adequate number of health care professionals to guarantee timely access to care.
+The Minnesota Health Plan would increase the capacity of Minnesota’s health care system, while lowering costs through administrative savings.
+In fact, one of the binding principles of the MHP is a requirement that the plan ensure that there are an adequate number of health care professionals and facilities to guarantee timely access to care.

 The “wait list” issue often is brought up in reference to Canada, which has a very popular single health plan that covers everyone, despite spending about half as much as the U.S..
 Although there have been problems with waiting times for some non-emergency procedures in Canada, the problem is smaller than portrayed by American health insurance companies, and the Canadian provinces are addressing the problem.

-Under the MHP, we could reduce overall costs by 20% and still be spending far more than Canada, and have a greater health care capacity.
+Under the MHP, we would reduce overall costs by more than 20% and still be spending far more than Canada, and have a greater health care capacity.

-As with our current system, some people may occasionally have to wait for certain acute care services, for example, if they go to an emergency room late at night with a broken finger when there is someone ahead of them in critical condition from a car accident.
+As with our current system, some people may occasionally have to wait for certain acute care services.
+For example, one may have to wait in an emergency room with a broken finger if another person arrives in critical condition from a car accident.